 For instance, if you and your spouse share the cost of groceries, link the credit card that you use for groceries—preferably one that offers cashback for grocery spending, like the Citibank SMRT Card— to your joint account for GIRO bill payment.

-An account for your long-term goals
+An account for your short-term goals

 How many savings accounts do you have?
 Tell us in the comments!
 You can easily find out more details on savings accounts in Singapore with at MoneySmart’s Savings Account comparison page.